huzaifahtariqahmed/Raspberry-Pi-Piano-Project/README.md

-# Raspberry Pi Piano Project - Programming Fundamentals Course Project
+# Raspberry Pi Piano Project - A Programming Fundamentals Course Final Project

 ## Aim
 To put the practicality of Python to use via interfacing it with Raspberry Pi and hence creating a piano which plays all the seven notes.